marc136/elm-optimize-test/README.md

 NOTE: To get dead code elimination with an ESModule, you currently need to use `format:"esm"` and `bundle:true` with esbuild@0.12.22.
 I created the issue https://github.com/evanw/esbuild/issues/1551 and it seems like that strange behavior will not go away as it is necessary [for the svelte compiler (it appends code that uses otherwise unused code)](https://github.com/evanw/esbuild/issues/1551#issuecomment-906008421).

+## terser

+TODO try ecma: 2015 (or 2020?) for shorter code https://github.com/terser/terser#format-options

+compress option:
+`module` (default false) -- Pass true when compressing an ES6 module.
+Strict mode is implied and the toplevel option as well.

 ## Idea to minify IIFE and then change it to ESM